 We market our products in the United States and internationally.
-Consolidated net revenues attributable to customers in the United States were \$99.8 million, \$96.5 million and \$82.3 million in 2016, 2015 and 2014, respectively.
-Consolidated net revenues attributable to international customers amounted to \$28.4 million, \$23.2 million and \$24.2 million, or 22%, 19% and 23% of our total revenues, in 2016, 2015 and 2014, respectively.
-For more information about our revenues and long-lived assets attributable to U.S. and international customers, please see Note 11 to our consolidated financial statements included elsewhere in this Annual Report.
+Consolidated net revenues attributable to customers in the United States were \$121.5 million, \$99.8 million, and \$96.5 million in 2017, 2016 and 2015 respectively.
+Consolidated net revenues attributable to international customers amounted to \$45.6 million, \$28.4 million, and \$23.2 million, or 27%, 22% and 19% of our total revenues, in 2017, 2016 and 2015, respectively.
+For more information about our revenues and long-lived assets attributable to U.S. and international customers, please see Note 10 to our consolidated financial statements included elsewhere in this Annual Report.

-Infectious Disease Testing-Professional
+Infectious Disease Testing - Professional

-We market the OraQuick ADVANCE® rapid HIV-1/2 antibody test directly to customers in the public health market for HIV testing.
+We market the OraQuick ADVANCE[®] rapid HIV-1/2 antibody test directly to customers in the public health market for HIV testing.
 This market consists of a broad range of clinics and laboratories and includes states, counties, and other governmental agencies, family planning clinics, colleges and universities, correctional facilities and the military.
 There are also a number of organizations in the public health market, such as AIDS service organizations and various community-based organizations that are set up primarily for the purpose of encouraging and enabling HIV testing.
-We also sell our OraQuick ADVANCE® test directly to hospitals in the U.S. and through distributors into the U.S. physician office market and to retail clinics operated by pharmacies.
-We have engaged two manufacturers' representative organizations to assist with sales to U.S. physicians and retail clinics.
-Internationally, we distribute our OraQuick® HIV test in Europe and certain other foreign countries.
+We also sell our OraQuick ADVANCE[®] test directly to hospitals in the U.S. and through distributors into the U.S. physician office market and to retail clinics operated by pharmacies.
+In addition, we distribute our OraQuick[®] HIV test in certain other foreign countries.

 Our OraQuick® HCV test is sold primarily to the same markets where our OraQuick® ADVANCE HIV test is sold, including public health organizations, hospitals, physicians and retail clinics.
-We also sell this test in Europe and other countries through distributors.
-Under an agreement with AbbVie, we previously co-promoted our OraQuick® HCV test in certain U.S. markets, including general practitioners and certain specialty physicians and AbbVie agreed to detail our OraQuick® HCV test in the physician markets.
-This agreement was terminated at the end of 2016.
+We also sell this test in other countries through distributors.